hemendran-py/hemendran-py/README.md

 <h3>Hi 👋, I'm Hemendran</h3>

-<p>A passionate developer from India who's exploring Cloud Computing and Networking</p>
+<p>A passionate developer from India, currently exploring Cloud Computing and Networking.</p>

-- 🌱 I’m currently learning **React Native, Next.js, AWS, and DevOps fundamentals**
+- 🌱 Learning **React Native, Next.js, AWS, and DevOps fundamentals**
+- 🤖 Experimenting with **AI, LLMs, and automation** to build smarter projects

 - 👨‍💻 All of my projects are available at [hemendran.vercel.app](https://hemendran.vercel.app)